zaman-lab/brexitmeter-py/README.md

 See the [Contributor's Guide](/CONTRIBUTING.md) for instructions on how to run the classifier yourself!

-See the [Credits file](/CREDITS.md) for additional details and acknowledgements.
+See the [Credits](/CREDITS.md) for additional details and acknowledgements.